mattbelsky/KomodoCrypto/README.md

 and password before you can use this application.

 ## API Security
 The Komodo API is secured with OAuth2 Client Credentials Grants.
-To access secure endpoints you need to exchange your client credentials for an access token.
+To access secure endpoints you need to exchangeData your client credentials for an access token.

 You can register client credentials by making a POST request to the Authorization Server with your email as the